Lifestyle

 Asthma & Exercise

 Exercise is an important part of a healthy lifestyle.
-This is doubly true for people with asthma.
-Exercise can even help improve lung capacity and reduce asthma symptoms.
+This is especially true for people with asthma, as exercise can help improve lung capacity and reduce asthma symptoms.

 Pregnany woman blue dress